 Evie Leder was born in New Orleans in 1964.
-Leder is a two-time winner of San Francisco Arts Commission Individual Artist Grant.
-She is also the recipient of the Princess Grace Award, a New York Expo of Short Film Jury Award and a grant from the Sisters of Perpetual Indulgence.
-Leder is a member of “A Simple Collective” in San Francisco and a founding member of “the lesbian film collective”.
+Leder is a three-time winner of San Francisco Arts Commission Individual Artist Commission.
+Leder is also the recipient of the Princess Grace Award, a New York Expo of Short Film Jury Award and a grant from the Sisters of Perpetual Indulgence.
+Leder is a member of “A Simple Collective” in San Francisco and a founding member of “the lesbianfilm collective”.

-Leder’s art concerns itself with the tensions inherent within the moving image: It’s seductive nature, the flickering light, the voyeurism, the acts of looking and being seen and the power of the gaze.
-Her work focuses on recontexualizing gender and the socially agreed-upon constructs that hold up our gender and sexuality systems.
-Her current focus is on male representations.
+Leder’s work concerns itself with the tensions inherent in the moving image: It’s seductive nature, the flickering light, the voyeurism, the acts of looking and being seen and the power of the gaze.
+Their work focuses on recontextualizing gender and the socially agreed-upon constructs that hold up our gender and sexuality systems.

-Evie Leder is represented by Black and White Projects.
-In 2016 she was selected as a charter tenant at the Minnesota Street Project Studio Program.
+In 2016 Leder was selected as a charter tenant at the Minnesota Street Project Studio Program.
 She holds a BA from Hampshire College and an MFA from UC Davis.

 Leder lives and works in San Francisco, Calif.